oracle/cloudtestdrive/DataScience/lab300/lab.md

 NOTE: If you are using DVD or your own instance, proceed to step 2.

-If Oracle ‘OAC’ interface is closed then using information provided in document “MLTD Environment Access Info’  and section in section ‘Interface URL’s and Credentials’:
+If Oracle "OAC" interface is closed then using information provided in document "MLTD Environment Access Info" and section in section "Interface URL’s and Credentials":

 1. Open the browser and enter the provided ‘OAC URL’.
 It would be of the format: http://host/dv/ui
 2. Enter the login credentials provided